finnito/Science/content/12phy/as91523/99-diffraction-gratings.md

 - Instead of having two slits, diffraction gratings often have tens, hundreds or thousands
 - <mark>Their spacing is typically extremely small, this means the spacing between fringes is much larger than double-slits</mark>
 - <mark>The slits are extremely thin, so the light is diffracted over almost 180 degrees</mark>
-- There are a large number of slits, so the fringes are bright
+- There are a large number of slits, so interference is predominantly destructive, with small areas of constructive interference.
-- <mark>In the case of white light, Within each fringe (n) the individual wavelengths are also split up</mark>
+- <mark>In the case of white light, within each fringe (n) the individual wavelengths are also split up</mark>

 ![](https://www.daviddarling.info/images/diffraction_grating.jpg)